Voronenko/traefik2-compose-template/Readme.md

 a) docker - classic or in swarm mode.
 (On my work notebook I have docker in swarm mode, it does not stop it from be used as a standalone docker environment too)

 b) traefik2 , and it's official docker image.
-Traefik is an open-source Edge Router that makes publishing your services a fun and easy experience.
+Traefik is an open-source edge router that makes publishing your services a fun and easy experience.
 It receives requests on behalf of your system and finds out which components are responsible for handling them.
-Kind of interest for me are two backends - docker and kubernetes.
+Kind of interest for me are two backends supported - docker and kubernetes.

 c) Development subdomain.
 For nicely working solution we need to dedicate some subdomain for development, for example: `*.lvh.voronenko.net` - resolving to localhost, or `*.preview.project.net` - some wildcard domain pointing to your staging server.

-d) Wildard certificate from letsencrypt to organize green seal certificate.
-Althouth on remote box traefik might take care on obtaining green seal certificate for each exposed fqdn for you,- if you have possibility to pre-generate wildcard certificate - why not?
+d) Wildcard certificate from letsencrypt to organize green seal certificate.
+Although on remote box traefik might take care on obtaining green seal certificate for each exposed fqdn for you, if you have possibility to pregenerate wildcard certificate - why not?
 For domain resolving to localhost, like mentioned `*.lvh.voronenko.net` - you need to take care of certificate on your own.

 For generating letsencrypt certificates my current tool of choice - is acme.sh - shell zero dependency tool.
-It supports number of dns providers, and generating wildcard certifate might be as simple as running short shell command.
+It supports number of dns providers, and generating wildcard certificate might be as simple as running short shell command.

 ```sh